Our executive team

 Prior to joining OPG, Shelley practiced commercial litigation at a large national Bay Street law firm.

 Nicolle Butcher, Senior Vice President, Corp.
-Business Development and Strategy
+Business Development & Strategy

 Nicolle Butcher is Senior Vice President, Corporate Business Development and Strategy at OPG.
 Nicolle joined the company in September 1999 and she currently leads its corporate business development and enterprise-wide strategy.
 As part of her focus on implementing OPG’s long-term strategic plan, Nicolle and her team are delivering a growth strategy aimed at broadening OPG’s business within Ontario and beyond.
 Nicolle is also accountable for commercial business functions including energy trading, business development, acquisitions, commercial contracting, market affairs, and electrification.